-At the Annual Meeting, stockholders will be asked to approve the following amendments to the Willdan Group, Inc. 2008 Performance Incentive Plan (the "2008 Plan"), which were adopted, subject to stockholder approval, by the Board of Directors on March 26, 2010:
+At the Annual Meeting, stockholders will be asked to approve the following amendments to the Willdan Group, Inc. 2008 Performance Incentive Plan (the "2008 Plan"), which were adopted, subject to stockholder approval, by the Board of Directors on March 23, 2011:

 - Increase in Aggregate Share Limit.
-The 2008 Plan currently limits the aggregate number of shares of the Company's common stock that may be delivered pursuant to all awards granted under the 2008 Plan to 486,167 shares.
-The proposed amendments would increase this limit by an additional 350,000 shares so that the new aggregate share limit for the 2008 Plan would be 836,167 shares.
-As noted below, shares subject to stock options granted under the Willdan Group, Inc. 2006 Stock Incentive Plan (the "2006 Plan") which expire, or for any reason are cancelled or terminated, after June 9, 2008 without being exercised are also available for award grant purposes under the 2008 Plan.
-The proposed amendments would also increase the limit on the number of shares that may be delivered pursuant to "incentive stock options" granted under the 2008 Plan by 350,000 shares to an overall limit of 1,100,000 shares.
+The 2008 Plan currently limits the aggregate number of shares of the Company's common stock that may be delivered pursuant to all awards granted under the 2008 Plan to 836,167 shares.
+The proposed amendments would increase this limit by an additional 500,000 shares so that the new aggregate share limit for the 2008 Plan would be 1,336,167 shares.
+(As noted below, shares subject to stock options granted under the Willdan Group, Inc. 2006 Stock Incentive Plan (the "2006 Plan") which expire, or for any reason are cancelled or terminated, after June 9, 2008 without being exercised are also available for grant under the 2008 Plan in respect of awards under the 2006 Plan that have terminated without having been exercisable or paid and an additional 206,500 shares were subject to awards that were then still outstanding under the 2006 Plan.
+The proposed amendments would also increase the limit on the number of shares that may be delivered pursuant to "incentive stock options" granted under the 2008 Plan by 500,000 shares to an overall limit of 1,600,000 shares.
 For purposes of clarity, any shares that are delivered pursuant to incentive stock options also count against (and are not in addition to) the aggregate 2008 Plan share limit described above. - Extension of Performance-Based Award Feature.
 One element of the 2008 Plan is the flexibility to grant certain performance-based awards designed to satisfy the requirements for deductibility of compensation under Section 162(m) of the U.S. Internal Revenue Code (the "Code").
 These awards are referred to as "Performance-Based Awards" and are in addition to other awards, such as stock options and stock appreciation rights, expressly authorized under the 2008 Plan which may also qualify as performance-based compensation for Section 162(m) purposes.
-If stockholders approve this 2008 Plan proposal, the Performance-Based Award feature of the 2008 Plan will be extended through the first annual meeting of our stockholders that occurs in 2015 (this expiration time is earlier than the general expiration date of the 2008 Plan and is required under applicable tax rules).
+If stockholders approve this 2008 Plan proposal, the Performance-Based Award feature of the 2008 Plan will be extended through the first annual meeting of our stockholders that occurs in 2017 (this expiration time is earlier than the general expiration date of the 2008 Plan and is required under applicable tax rules).
 (See "Summary Description of the 2008 Performance Incentive Plan-Performance-Based Awards" below.)

-As of April 8, 2010, a total of 359,800 shares of the Company's common stock were subject to outstanding awards granted under the 2008 Plan, and an additional 178,700 shares of the Company's common stock were then available for new award grants under the 2008 Plan.
+As of April 9, 2012, a total of 847,600 shares of the Company's common stock were subject to outstanding awards granted under the 2008 Plan, and an additional 40,900 shares of the Company's common stock were then available for new award grants under the 2008 Plan.